-Operation Game Thief is a Colorado Parks and Wildlife program, which pays rewards to citizens who turn in poachers.
+Operation Game Thief is a Colorado Parks and Wildlife program that pays rewards to citizens who turn in poachers.
 You can call us toll-free within Colorado at 1-877-COLO-OGT, Verizon cell phone users can dial #OGT, or contact us via e-mail at firstname.lastname@example.org.

 Why do we have it?

-In the entire state of Colorado there are 122 District Wildlife Managers — so, wildlife needs your eyes and ears to report known or suspected violations.
+In the entire state of Colorado there are only 122 District Wildlife Managers — so, wildlife needs your eyes and ears to report known or suspected violations.
 Poaching is a serious and costly crime.
-It robs legitimate sportsmen of game and fish, robs businesses and taxpayers or revenues generated by hunting and fishing, and robs all of us of a valuable natural resource — our wildlife.
+It robs legitimate sportspeople of game and fish, robs businesses and taxpayers of revenues generated by hunting and fishing, and robs all of us of a valuable natural resource: our wildlife.
 Operation Game Thief is strong stuff, but the crime of poaching is serious enough to merit it.

 Who are the poachers?